MaratMingazov/Spring/README.md

 ## Tutorial

 The goal of this tutorial is step by step develop the simple library management system with following business rules (BR):
-* BR1 : Each book in library has two attributes : «author» and «title».
+* BR1 : Each book in the library has two attributes : «author» and «title».
 * BR2 : Library service allow us to add new book in the library.
 * BR3 : We can get the list of all books in the library.
 * BR4 : System use a database to store information about books.